urmilshroff/urmilshroff/README.md

 ## Hey there! :wave:

 I'm a 22 year old Flutter app developer who adores good design & attention to detail.
-You can find my résumé, social links and other info on my [website](https://urmilshroff.tech/).
-Scroll :point_down: for my projects and contributions!
+You can find my résumé, contact links and other info on my [website](https://urmilshroff.tech/).
+Scroll :point_down: for my open source projects and contributions!